Oudenaarde |

 Beguinage in Oudenaarde consists of about thirty whitewashed houses grouped around inner courtyards.
 Only a few of them come from the seventeenth century, the rest was rebuilt in the nineteenth and twentieth centuries.
 During the revolt of iconoclasts in the year 1566, the sixteenth-century chapel in the Beguinage was destroyed.
 Nowadays, there is a neo-gothic chapel in its place.

 Beguinage was created during the Crusades, when many men did not return from the expeditions.
 They were a kind of city in the city.
 They had their own bakery, brewery, nurses' house and church.
 Beguinage managed the so-called Grand Mistress, who organized the beguines' daily life.
-Beguines often kneading lace or teaching.
+Beguines often kneaded lace or teached.
 They had a lot in common with the religious sisters.
 Just as they lived in a closed community, they vowed obedience, but not poverty.
-They sacrificed their whole lives to God, without making vows.
+They sacrificed their whole lives to God, without making religious vows.

 Strolling Kastelstraat we reach Scheldt, the river that separates Oudenaarde.
 A magnificent view appears to our eyes.
 Maagdendale Abbey and the Church of Our Lady of Pamele.
 We cross Scheldt with a bridge being an interesting construction raised by hydraulic lifts at the time barges flow.
 Going down from the bridge, turn right, there is a beautiful cascading fountain, built in a year 1852, in recognition of the Queen of Belgium Louise-Marie.
 The fountain is a copy of the famous cascading fountain standing at the Place la Concorde in Paris.
 Its creator was Charles van der Straeten.